Two Ridge Solutions for the Incremental Broad Learning System on Added Nodes: Complexity Comparison, Numerical Experiments, and Implementation Aspects

 In this section, we compare the expected flops (floating-point operations) of the presented BLS algorithms.
-Then we conduct numerical experiments to compare the accuracy and training time of the presented BLS algorithms.
+Then to evaluate the accuracy and training time of the presented BLS algorithms, we perform classification experiments on the Modified National Institute of Standards and Technology (MNIST) dataset~\cite{61_dataSet} and the New York University object recognition benchmark (NORB) dataset~\cite{Norb_dataSet}.
+Our simulations are carried out on MATLAB software platform under a Microsoft-Windows Server with $128$ GB of RAM.
+The tansig function is adopted for the enhancement nodes, where the weights ${{\mathbf{W}}_{{{h}_{j}}}}$ and the biases ${{\mathbf{\beta }}_{{{h}_{j}}}}$ ($j=1,2,\cdots, m$) are drawn from the standard uniform distributions on the interval $\left[ { } \right]$.